 Plant herbs in a tea pot or a tea cup!
 This idea is especially fun if you plant herbs you can use in your tea (like mint versions), and it makes a wonderful gift as well!
 We later repainted it and added a brighter pop of flower color, so this one has lasted us a few years now and been through a couple of transformations.

 You could also add 12 small succulents to a muffin pan, or any other cool dish or pan from the kitchen.
 This idea is really fun to hunt for at garage sale and thrift stores, and it is a great way to save on fun planters!

-Make glass flowers for the garden by up-cycling plates, bowls and more.
+Another idea for dishes is to make glass plate flowers for the garden by up-cycling plates, bowls and more.
 We show you how to make your own here, and it is one of our favorite ways to dress the garden up.
 Plus, they make impressive gifts for others!

-Have an old rusty wheel barrow you are not using anymore?
+Have an old rusty wheel barrow or wagon you are not using anymore?
 Add some dirt to it, and plant away.
-We have lots more ideas on using wagons as great flower planters here too.
+We have lots Wagon Planter Ideas here too!

 We have more ideas on what you can Reuse and Repurpose Items to Create Beautiful Planters on a Budget here too.

 You do not have to use expensive bird houses.
 Get the wooden bird houses, and paint them fun colors, then put them on boards that you cut at different heights.
 This is more of an art feature, then real bird houses, but it is a fun conversation pieces.

 Use Sticks from Your Yard To Dress Up Your Garden